leeroybrun/torrents-search/README.md

 ### v1.1.0

-- Size of torrents is now in bytes
+- Size of torrents in bytes

 ### v1.0.4